Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/06-adding-custom-sources.md

 The "Sources" tab provides several options for managing your package sources:

 1. **Remove**: Delete a source from your configuration
-2. **Refresh**: Update the package list from a sources - this is forced git clone/pull to override local caching of data
+2. **Refresh**: Update the item list from a sources - this is forced git clone/pull to override local caching of data

 ### Source Caching and Refreshing

-Package Manager sources are cached to improve performance:
+Marketplace sources are cached to improve performance:

 - **Cache Duration**: Sources are cached for 1 hour (3600000 ms)
 - **Force Refresh**: To force an immediate refresh of a source: